Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 city contract — leveraged into $15.5M of services

 SF Pretrial doubles every city dollar with federal & private grants, Medi-Cal revenue, and philanthropic funding (105 FTEs in total).
-Comparable probation supervision for the same population would cost the city ~$58M — more than 7× the current investment.
+Comparable probation services and supervision for the same population would cost the city ~$58M when scaled up — more than 7.7× the current investment.
 None of the leverage transfers.

-The data on SF Pretrial is exceptional and unchallenged.
+The data on SF Pretrial is exceptional and acclaimed.

 The decision to dissolve it is not about outcomes.